Campaigning for Democracy & Human Rights worldwide

 China’s death camps

 Edward began to investigate reports of torture and the harvesting of body parts from live prisoners during a Beijing visit in 2006.
 There he first made contact with courageous reformers like ‘barefoot lawyer’ Gao Zhisheng.
-Edwardorganised a political boycott by leading EU figures of the 2008 Beijing Olympics and led Brussels’ increasing pressure on the Beijing regime.
+He has also supported a political boycott by leading EU figures of the 2008 Beijing Olympics and led Brussels’ increasing pressure on the Beijing regime.
 He also gave evidence to the London Tribunal on Organ Harvesting in 2020 and supported a political boycott of the 2022 Winter Olympics because of crimes against humanity and genocide in China.